The Clear Edge

 Phase 3 (Weeks 13-18): Delegate 80%

-Delegate another 30%.
-You now have 80% of the delivery off your plate.
-Keep only your highest-value client accounts - the relationships where your involvement genuinely changes outcomes (strategic accounts, complex situations, major expansion conversations).
+Delegate another 30% of your delivery work.
+You now have 80% of delivery off your plate, and you keep only your highest-value client accounts—relationships where your involvement genuinely changes outcomes, such as strategic accounts, complex situations, and major expansion conversations.

 Fill the freed time with CEO work: